JonKrone/JonKrone.github.io/_posts/2016-04-14-proxied-living.markdown

 ### Moo cow, moo

-We'll start simple and report the value of a property when it is looked up.
+We'll start simple and report the value of a property when it is looked up (`obj.prop`).
 In the example below, we customize property lookup by defining a *trap*, `get(target, name)`, in the `handler` and construct a Proxy with it and the target.

 ```javascript
 const target = {